-My kids start summer vacation pretty soon, and while cruising Dollar Tree’s aisles looking for activities to keep them busy, I picked up some baseballs, among other things.
-Unfortunately for my kids, I kept the baseballs and turned them into decorative ball vase fillers.
+My kids start summer vacation pretty soon, and while cruising Dollar Tree’s aisles looking for activities to keep them busy, I picked up some baseballs.
+Unfortunately for my kids, I kept the baseballs and turned them into decorative vase filler balls.
 They’re super cute and an inexpensive dollar store decor item you can make really quickly!

-Supplies Needed to Make Decorative Ball Vase Fillers
+Supplies Needed to Make Decorative Vase Filler Balls

 For this project, I purchased every single supply from Dollar Tree!